ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.6:** Can you find an augustus prediction that is the same or very similar to the chicken lift-over?
 Write its name ("gXX").
 (The chicken lift-over has UTR information, but AUGUSTUS has not predicted them in the way we have run it.
 Search similar predictions based only on coding sequence).

+*g71*

 **QB2.7:** Go to position 7,460 kbp.
 Augustus has predicted gene g149 as a merge of the chicken genes ENSGALT00000001245 and ENSGALT00000001289.
 Based on the RNA-seq evidence, which gene structure do you think is right?

+*The chicken gene model is more likely the correct gene structure.
+There is a large amount of RNA read coverage around 7.5kb, but our Augustus does not predict a gene there.
+Or it's something noncoding??*

 **QB2.8:** Go to position 6,180 kbp.
 Augustus has predicted gene g112 as a merge of the chicken genes ENSGALT00000000717 and ENSGALT00000000179.
 Based on the RNA-seq evidence, which gene structure do you think is right?